RMNCLDYO/perplexity-ai-toolkit/README.md

    ```
    API_KEY=your_api_key_here
    ```
-3. The program will automatically load and use your API key every time you use the tool.
+3. The program will automatically load and use your API key whenever you use this tool.

 ## General Usage